2025 budget funding under pressure as oil output under-performs in H1’25

 Director General, Lagos Chamber of Commerce and Industry, LCCI, Dr. Chinyere Almona, said: “The non-realisation in the year’s first half targets reflects deep-rooted structural and policy-related challenges.

-“In the first half of 2025, oil production consistently underperformed, averaging below 1.5 million bpd when condensates are included.
-This was due to persistent issues such as pipeline vandalism, crude theft, under-investment, and operational inefficiencies that constrain output.
-Unless the government accelerates security reforms in oil-producing areas, incentivises investment in upstream assets, and fast-tracks regulatory approvals, achieving the 2.06 million bpd target in the second half remains unlikely.
+“In the first half of 2025, oil production consistently under-performed, averaging below 1.5 million bpd when condensates are included.
+This was due to persistent issues such as pipeline vandalism, crude theft, under-investment, and operational inefficiencies constrain output.
+Unless the government accelerates security reforms in oil-producing areas, incentivizes investment in upstream assets, and fast-tracks regulatory approvals, achieving the 2.06 million bpd target in the second half remains unlikely.

 “Price volatility will likely persist, but there is cautious optimism that this benchmark could be met or slightly exceeded.